July 1 - July 29, 2014: Summer in Maryland

-Towson University and provides the opportunity for students from overseas to come to the
+Maryland and Winter in Maryland programs provide the opportunity for students from overseas to come to the

-United States to improve their conversational English and experience American life and culture first-hand.
+United States to improve their conversational English while experiencing American life and culture.

-An English diagnostic test administered by the English Langauge Center to help
+An English proficiency test administered by the University's English Language Center to help

 teachers provide appropriate